axelarnetwork/gmp-forecaller/README.md

           max: 50
     ```

-    It means that the forecaller will be triggered when either the source chain is Ethereum or Polygon, the token symbol is axlUSDC, and the amount transferred is in the specified range (5 axlUSDC - 50 axlUSDC).
+    It means that the express service will be triggered when either the source chain is Ethereum or Polygon, the token symbol is axlUSDC, and the amount transferred is in the specified range (5 axlUSDC - 50 axlUSDC).

 ```
 ℹ️ Restarting service is needed if any changes have been made through the file after the service has already been started.